-MJIIT has three (3) undergraduate programs namely Bachelor of Electronic Systems Engineering with Honours (ESE), Bachelor of Mechanical Precision Engineering with Honours (MPE) and Bachelor of Chemical Process Engineering with Honours (ChEE).
-The entry requirements, Program Educational Objectives (PEOs), Program Learning Outcomes (POs) and Program Award Requirements for these program are tabled below.
+MJIIT has FIVE (5) undergraduate programs namely Bachelor of Mechanical Precision Engineering with Honours (MPE), Bachelor of Chemical Process Engineering with Honours (ChEE), Bachelor of Electronic Systems Engineering with Honours (ESE), Bachelor of Software Engineering with Honours (SE), and Bachelor of Science (Industrial Mathematics) (IM).
+The entry requirements and Programme Award Requirements for these programmes are tabled below.